 Let’s say you want to capture a time-lapse of a 120-minute event (like a sunrise) so that the final play duration can be 20 seconds.

 If you want the video to perform like a recording at 24fps, then you need to capture a single frame every 15 seconds for a total of…480 photos.

 VIDEO FRAME RATE: Hyperlapse

 Now, if a time-lapse is when you speed up a scene, a hyperlapse is when you speed up a scene, but you add heavy camera movement.

 For example, you might move the camera on a dolly (or slider) if you're doing a time-lapse, but hyperlapses show you the action over considerable distances and are often much more complex setups.

 But the end effect can be really cool.

-Here's a video of Matt Komo showcasing many elements that we discussed earlier.
+Here's a video of how Matt Komo plans a shoot showcasing many elements that we discussed earlier.
 Slow-motion, speed ramps, timelapses, and finally, hyperlapses:

 To plan out your hyperlapses, much like Matt, it's important to create a shot list (or storyboard) showcases the details of your scene.
 That way you'll have a clear gameplan of actually shooting it.